inLabFIB/imp-sql/docs/USERS_GUIDE.md

 ## Validating the correctness of an SQL object schema

-While building the SQL object schema via the parser, some 'easy' checks are done automatically, like ensuring that table references found in an Assertion's definition actually reference `Table` instances of the schema (that is why order matters, the necessary `CREATE TABLE` statements should be given before the `CREATE ASSERTION` statement).
+While building the SQL object schema via the parser, some 'easy' checks are done automatically, like ensuring that `TableReferences` found in an Assertion's definition actually reference `Table` instances of the schema (that is why order matters, the necessary `CREATE TABLE` statements should be given before the `CREATE ASSERTION` statement).